social-startup-game/social-startup-game.github.io/README.md

-# social-startup-game.github.io
+# Project Web Site

-Project informational web site
+This repository contains the informational Web site for _Social Startup Game_.